Sea apple: Anatomy and feeding

 The ovate body of an adult sea apple can grow up to 7.8 in long.
 A central mouth-like cavity is surrounded by feathery tentacles, which add additional length.
 Sea apples, like many echinoderms, have rows of tube feet which help them move over and adhere to structures.

-The bodies and tentacles of sea apples come in many different colorings.
+The bodies and tentacles of sea apples come in many colorings.
 The Australian species has a primarily purple body, red feet, and purple and white tentacles.

 The sea apple feeds primarily on plankton, which it filters from the water with its tentacles.
 It alternately brings each tentacle to its mouth, scraping off the captured plankton.

 Sea apples usually feed at night, a time when their delicate tentacles are less at risk from predators.

 Defense

-When disturbed, sea apples, like other holothuroids, can violently extrude their entrails from both ends.
+When disturbed, sea apples, like other holothuroids, can violently extrude their entrails from their posterior in a process called evisceration (autotomy).
 In addition, sea apples can release a toxic saponin called holothurin into the water as a defense mechanism.

-In addition, if threatened or in an unsuitable environment, sea apples can consume large amounts of surrounding seawater to swell to nearly double their original size, this allows them to be moved to a new area by water currents, and much more quickly than they could walk.
+In addition, if threatened or in an unsuitable environment, sea apples can consume large amounts of surrounding seawater to swell to nearly double their original size.
+This allows them to be moved to a new area by water currents, and much more quickly than they could walk.

 Problems in captivity

-Because of their interesting appearance and behaviour, sea apples are often widely desired as specimen for display marine aquaria.
+Because of their interesting appearance and behavior, sea apples are often widely desired as specimen for display in marine aquariums.
 They are considered reef safe as far as their compatibility with other species.
 However, they can be considered unsafe for reef aquaria for multiple reasons: